Morelli's

-Morellis have opened a summer pop-up at the vintage Dreamland Theme Park.
+Morelli's have opened a summer pop-up at the vintage Dreamland Theme Park.

 In addition to luxury gelato which is produced fresh every day, in every store, Morelli's gelato also serve their own blend of Kilimanjaro coffee and their signature, elaborate, retro sundaes.

-Morellis has also featured many times in TV/Films, such as Mary Berry, BBC's The One Show and The Lady in the Van.
+Morelli's has also featured many times in TV/Films, such as Mary Berry, BBC's The One Show and The Lady in the Van.
 It has also been voted No1 of the 5 Best Ice Cream parlours in the UK by the Telegraph, Top 10 by The Times, and Stylist magazine, as well as some of the best gelato in London and the best ice cream in Britain by Conde Nast Traveller.

 History

-The Morelli family arrived in the UK from Italy in 1907.
+The Morelli family arrived in the UK from the village of Casalattico, Italy, in 1907.
 Soon after Mario Morelli began making ice cream, which he sold from a bicycle in Scotland and Northern Ireland.
 In 1932 Morelli opened an ice cream parlour and cappuccino bar on the seafront in Broadstairs, Kent.
 The ice cream parlour continues to serve visitors to Broadstairs today.
 After Mario Morelli's retirement the business was taken over by his son Giuseppe Morelli in 1954.
 He opened a second parlour/espresso bar in Broadstairs in 1955.
 In 1957 he rebuilt the Broadstairs ice cream parlour, which was the first of its kind in the UK selling over 20 flavours of ice cream.

 In 1972 the two ice cream parlours in Broadstairs were taken over by Giuseppe's eldest Son, Marino Morelli.
 Each generation has contributed to the development of the business.
 Marino Morelli, while continuing the Gelato business, also focused on building what was at the time the biggest private coffee chain in the UK (with over 30 units), a bakery and sandwich factory.
-The parlour served more than 20 flavours, made in front of the customer and a variety of ice cream sundaes, which are still produced Broadstairs, London and the many franchised units around the world.
+The parlour served more than 20 flavours, made in front of the customer and a variety of ice cream sundaes, which are still produced in Broadstairs, London and the many franchised units around the world.

-Heading the 5th generation family business, his daughter Bibi Morelli joined Morelli's Gelato in 2003 and took over fully in 2005, on Marino's retirement.
+Heading the 5th generation family business, Marino's daughter Bibi Morelli joined Morelli's Gelato in 2003 and took over fully in 2005, on her father's retirement.
 She has since built the international franchise arm of the business which has recently seen the sale of Marka PJSC, a retail start up listed on the Dubai Stock Exchange, of the UAE franchise operations of Morelli's Gelato for US$8.4million, with plans to expand by opening 17 additional Morelli's gelato stores in the MENA region by 2020.